 Also available: Three Little Bunnies, A Christmas Wish

-Before the full-colour edition of The Tale of Peter Rabbit was published by Frederick Warne & Co., Potter arranged a private printing of the book with Strangeways & Sons in 1901.
+Before the full-colour edition of The Tale of Peter Rabbit was published, Potter arranged a private printing of the book in 1901.
 It was illustrated with black-and-white line drawings, and it is these illustrations which have been adapted for this special gift edition of the tale.

 Potter's drawings have been combined with a variety of patterns that take inspiration from the natural world in which the tale is set.